myguardian/FirebaseAndroidAuthentication/readme.txt

-this project is only need *json file copied to the proper folder and recompiled
+this project is only need *.json file copied to the proper project folder and recompiled

-after that, project should produce the result :
+After that, project should produce the result :
 - new user may be get registred;
 - new user should be visible in Firestore console / Authentication / Users for admin;
 - unfortuantely, the current version a bit limited : when user with the same e-mail try to login, it will not process as expected.